-Cannabis Patients face Housing Discrimination in Hawaii
+Cannabis Patients face Housing Crisis in Hawaii

-As Maui rents soar, medical cannabis patients are finding it difficult to find affordable homes where they may grow their cannabis plants.
+As Maui rents soar, medical cannabis patients are finding it especially difficult to find affordable homes where they may grow their cannabis plants.
 Landlords realize they can charge much higher rents now, and some landlords have forced patients out of their homes, or refused to rent to cannabis cultivators.
 Some landlords resist allowing cannabis to be grown on their property for a variety of reasons, ranging from prejudice against cannabis, to fearing federal seizure of their property, to envisioning wild "reefer madness" parties.

 Fortunately, Hawaii law protects registered cannabis patient's right to grow their medicine, except in certain limited conditions, See: 2015 Hawaii Revised Statutes, TITLE 28.
 PROPERTY 521.
 Residential Landlord-Tenant Code 521-39 Medical marijuana; tenant use; eviction.